 A square on the head line is an encouraging mark, as it protects an otherwise weak area of the line, usually representing overcoming mental stress or protection regarding an injury to the head.
 A square can be four lines surrounding an island, a cross or star.
 It acts like a deletion line, whereby an event was narrowly avoided or missed due to a change of development or action.
 It can also be a blessing in disguise.
 Take note, however, a square might be coincidental lines formed by other minor lines.
 In the latter case, then it is not seen as a protective marking.

 The triangle attached to a line strengthens the part of the line where it appears.
 It gives a boost for the current time; achievement of a goal, a problem resolved, or even a windfall.
 The triangle should not be made up from other minor lines, but instead, it should stand on its own or like a flag on a line.

 Crossbars are short lines which cut the head line, sometimes one, other times there are many.
 The depth of the line is important.
 If deep and red, it can point to a current issue such as fever, headache or brain disorder.

 A black or grey dot (not including moles or freckles) can refer to a sudden mental tension or shock.
 A red dot or line along it may indicate the same but with less intensity.

 A star on the line needs careful analysis.
 If it is a clear star on a normal line, it can be a warning which indicates something more severe, like mental shock or even a head injury.
 Look for markings on the other main lines to corroborate the reason.
-Please not think that a chained (crisscrossed) line is a bunch of stars.
+However, a chained (crisscrossed) line is not a bunch of stars.

 BREAK IN THE LINE